canonical/ubuntu-cloud-docs/docs/aws/aws-how-to/instances/build-cloudformation-templates.rst

 * ARCH: `amd64` or `arm64`
 * VIRT_TYPE: `pv` or `hvm`
 * VOL_TYPE: `ebs-gp3` (for >=23.10), `ebs-gp2` (for <=23.04), `ebs-io1`, `ebs-standard`, or `instance-store`

+To upgrade an existing LTS instance to Ubuntu Pro, see :doc:`upgrade-in-place-from-lts-to-pro`.

 Ubuntu Pro FIPS